Call to Speak with a Specialist

 RHP professionals and experts’ design post-fire remediation protocols to return the damaged structure back to its pre-fire conditions.

 RHP’s group of Certified Industrial Hygienists and Certified Safety Professionals work with architectural and engineering firms to develop sustainable designs of the built environment of commercial, industrial, multi-family residential, and institutional buildings.
-We partner with our clients in managing, mitigating, and controlling health risks in their workplaces through the anticipation, recognition, evaluation, and control of environmental and occupational hazards.
-Contact RHP Risk Management for an initial consultation or call (773) 863-3355
+Contact RHP Risk Management for an initial consultation and learn more about our professional services.